40 winter

 8. Fancy a cocktail?
 The Renaissance Bar in Badrutt’s Palace is the place to be.
 Try the “St. Moritzino” signature cocktail, made with Cointreau, fresh lime and orgeat syrup.
 As an added bonus for this winter season, the bartenders will be greeting guests in Giorgio Armani suits for the first time.

 10. Feasting in the ski area.
-After opening last winter, the Langosteria returns to the St. Moritz Corviglia ski area.
+After opening winter before last, the Langosteria returns to the St. Moritz Corviglia ski area.
 It is a paradise for fish lovers!
 There are raw and cooked fish, oysters and seafood of all shapes and varieties.
 There is also a well-stocked wine cellar and a magnificent ambience.

 11. Lunch in Surlej.
 Wonderful views of the frozen Engadin lakes and the sun on your face – that’s what the terrace of the Hotel Bellavista in Surlej promises.
 The restaurant serves local specialities, such as game dishes from the local hunt.
 Tip: the Engadin Krautpizokel (buckwheat dumplings) are excellent.

-12. New Kid on the Block.
-Since early December, the Vincenzo Dascanio Cafe has found its home at Via Serlas 26.
+12. (Nearly) New Kid on the Block.
+Since early December, the Vincenzo Dascanio Cafe is back at Via Serlas 26.
 The interior promises a cozy ambiance reminiscent of the 'Nutcracker,' with a diverse selection of drinks and a menu offering various food options.
 Those interested in buying flowers, room fragrances, or decorative items will also find what they're looking for.

 13. At the edge of the forest in Sils is GIGERs.
 The kitchen team will surprise you with seasonal and creative dishes in a log cabin (“Quadrin”) next to the Waldhaus Sils.
 The views of the snow-covered Laret forest are unbeatable (and soothing) - and if you fancy a walk after dinner, there is a winter hiking trail that leads directly down to Lake Sils.